There is a popular belief that if you ask “why” five times you will get to the root cause of any problem. Here is a cool article about it.

 The method was developed by engineers, and not by scientists, so we do not really know how well it works.
 It does show an interesting tendency of the brain to use 5 layers of information handling.
 Let us consider this as a guiding rule for a mindmap: any sufficiently complex mindmap should have 5 layers of data.

-The method was originally developed by Toyota.
-The questioning could be taken further to a sixth, seventh, or higher level, but five iterations of asking why is generally sufficient to get to a root cause.
-The key is to encourage the trouble-shooter to avoid assumptions instead trace the chain of causality through layers of abstraction to a root cause.
-In engineering the real root cause should point toward a process that is not working well or does not exist.
-In learning the root cause is probably an idea or a fact.
+The method was initially developed by Toyota.
+While the questioning process can extend to a sixth, seventh, or even higher level, typically five iterations of asking “why” are enough to identify the root cause.
+The key is to encourage the problem-solver to avoid making assumptions and instead trace the chain of causality through layers of abstraction to the root cause.
+In engineering, the true root cause should highlight a process that is either malfunctioning or nonexistent.
+In learning, the root cause is likely an idea or a fact.

 Thus a 5-level (+root) mindmap of a book is probably sufficient to memorize an entire book in all of its complexity.
 Usually the resulting information tree will typically contain between 4 to 8 branches in each junction.